Toroidal embeddings of abstractly planar graphs are knotted or linked

 \subsection{Outline of the proof of Theorem~\ref{goal} and preparations.}

-The idea of the proof of Theorem~\ref{goal} is the following: Let~$G$ be an abstractly planar graph and $\mathcal{G}$ be the spatial graph that is the image of the embedding $f:G \rightarrow T^2$.
+The idea of the proof of Theorem~\ref{goal} is the following: Let~$G$ be a planar graph and $\mathcal{G}$ be the spatial graph that is the image of the embedding $f:G \rightarrow T^2$.
 Assume that $\mathcal{G}$ contains neither a nontrivial knot nor a nonsplit link.
-Find a general construction for an explicit ambient isotopy in $\R^3$ from the spatial graph~$\mathcal{G}$ to a spatial graph~$\mathcal{G}'$ which is embedded in the plane~$\R^2 \subset \R^3$.
-This demonstrates that any embedding of an abstractly planar graph that is embedded on the torus and contains neither a nontrivial knot nor a nonsplit link is planar.
-The ambient isotopy is illustrated in Figure~\ref{Fig20}.\\ To construct the ambient isotopy in $\R^3$ from the embedding~$\mathcal{G} \subset T^2$ of an abstractly planar graph~$G$ that contains neither a nontrivial knot nor a nonsplit link to a spatial graph~$\mathcal{G}'$ which lies in the plane~$\R^2 \subset \R^3$, we first note that it is sufficient to consider connected graphs by Lemma~\ref{conn}.
-Furthermore, we will see in step~(1) of the proof that it is sufficient to restrict to spatial graphs that have a subgraph of the form~$T(1,n), n>0$ as otherwise, the graphs would be abstractly nonplanar or would be already planar embedded.
-Then, the desired ambient isotopy of the graph consists of three deformations.
-The first one is a twist around the core of the torus which transforms~$T(1,n)$ into the longitude~$l$.
+We give a general construction for an explicit ambient isotopy in $\R^3$ from the spatial graph~$\mathcal{G}$ to a trivial spatial graph~$\mathcal{G}'$ (which is embedded in the plane~$\R^2 \subset \R^3$).
+This demonstrates that any embedding of a planar graph that is embedded on the torus and contains neither a nontrivial knot nor a nonsplit link is trivial.
+The ambient isotopy is illustrated in Figure~\ref{Fig20}.\\ To construct the ambient isotopy in $\R^3$ that transforms the embedding~$\mathcal{G} \subset T^2$ of a planar graph~$G$ that contains neither a nontrivial knot nor a nonsplit link to a trivial spatial graph~$\mathcal{G}'$, we first note using Lemma~\ref{conn} that it is sufficient to consider connected graphs.
+Step~(1) of the proof shows that it is furthermore sufficient to restrict to spatial graphs that contain a subgraph of the form~$T(1,n), n>0$ (defined below) since otherwise, the graphs would be nonplanar or would already be trivially embedded.
+For these graphs, the desired ambient isotopy consists of three deformations.
+The first one is a twist around the core of the torus which transforms~$T(1,n)$ into the longitude~$l$ ($T(1,n)$ and $l$ are marked red in Figure~\ref{Fig20}).
 This twist is described in step~(3).
-Step~(2) of the proof is a technicality that ensures the existence of the twist given in step~(3) by arguing that there exists a meridian of $T^2$ that intersects $\mathcal{G}$ in only one point.
+Step~(2) of the proof is a technicality that ensures the existence of the twist given in step~(3) by arguing that there exists a meridian of $T^2$ that intersects $\mathcal{G}$ in one point only.